Skip to main content

 The following list includes the key pharmacy-specific database to find the original literature and a wealth of synthesized resources to help you quickly find the information you need, from finding background information about a drug (e.g. pharmacology, pharmacokinetics) to information for treating patients (e.g. dosing, interactions).

 This database has comprehensive coverage of marketed US drugs and some investigational agents.
-It also contains a drug identification tool, drug interaction checker, patient handouts, and external linkage to the Natural Medicines Database which provides extensive information on herbals and nutraceuticals.
 Terminology is consistent throughout the database, allowing comprehensive searches of various topics such as drugs that cause specific adverse reactions, all drugs used for certain indications, etc. The database has references to the primary literature.
+It also contains a drug identification tool, drug interaction checker, and patient handouts.
+It is recognized by the federal government as a source for off-label drug uses.

 Meyler’s Side Effects of Drugs: The International Encyclopedia of Adverse Drug Reactions and Interactions